 Some people, especially those with darker skins, may experience some darkening or lightening of the skin in the treated area.
 This is usually temporary, but may in some cases be permanent.

 Even people who get very good initial clearance, may experience some later regrowth.
 This will, however, be of lighter, finer hair.

 Later in life, some hairs may convert to coarser hairs eg. after menopause.
-These hairs can still be treated provided the root has colour, however fine, downy hairs will be only minimally affected.
+These hairs can still be treated, however fine, downy hairs will be only minimally affected.